phax/phoss-directory/README.md

 The official Peppol Directory (PD; https://directory.peppol.eu), TOOP Directory software (The Once-Only Project; www.toop.eu) and DE4A Directory software (Digital Europe 4 All; www.de4a.eu).

+This project is part of my Peppol solution stack.
+See https://github.com/phax/peppol for other components and libraries in that area.

-It is split into the following sub-projects (all require Java 11 or newer):
+This project is split into the following sub-projects (all require Java 11 or newer):
 * `phoss-directory-indexer` - the PD indexer part
 * `phoss-directory-publisher` - the PD publisher web application
 * `phoss-directory-client` - a client library to be added to SMP servers to force indexing in the PD